 - (1) Each holder of an Aviation Meteorological Service Provider certificate shall provide an Operations Manual for each meteorological office listed in their operation Manual.
-The manual shall set out the procedures for the operation and maintenance of the meteorological office and associated facilities and shall include a list of: - (a) the meteorological information and meteorological services provided; and - (b) the minimum acceptable operating parameters and standards for facilities; and - (c) the minimum meteorological inputs required; and - (d) the minimum performance and quality levels for output meteorological information and meteorological services provided; and - (e) the test equipment and systems required for the measurement of the minimum levels listed under subparagraph (d); and - (f) any mandatory check procedures for releasing meteorological information.
+The manual shall set out the procedures for the operation and maintenance of the meteorological office and associated facilities and shall include a list of: - (a) the meteorological information and meteorological services provided; and - (b) the minimum meteorological inputs required; and - (c) the minimum performance and quality levels for output meteorological information and meteorological services provided; and - (d) the test equipment and systems required for the measurement of the minimum levels listed under subparagraph (d); and - (e) any mandatory check procedures for releasing meteorological information.